The CHAMP (Care and Hope at Morris Plains) Program provides residential treatment services for the chronically mentally ill.

 - Assists mentally ill consumers in their transition from hospitalization back into the community

 - Provides 24 hours daily supervision in order for the consumer to remain stable in the community.

 - Located adjacent to Greystone Park Psychiatric Hospital

 - A+ Level – 24 / 7 support and supervision

-- A Level – 16 hours of support and supervision per day
+- B Level - Up to 12 hours of supervision daily

 - Individually tailored treatment plans

 - Intensive personal care services